C3Suryansu/FreCk/README.md

 # FreCk
-Rep contains all files for the freshness detector project
+Repo contains all files for the freshness detector project